zerintasnimkhan/projectcode_backend/README.md

 ## Extra credits

-- Add unit tests for each version of the server.
-You’ll need to install [Jasmine](https://jasmine.github.io/) and save it as a [dev-dependency](https://docs.npmjs.com/cli/install) in your project (read the docs and see how it works).
+- Add unit tests for each version of your server, using [Jest](https://jestjs.io/) as a [dev-dependency](https://docs.npmjs.com/cli/install) (read the docs and see how it works).